AfaanBilal/form-builder/README.md

 All contributions are welcome.
 Please create an issue first for any feature request or bug.
-Then fork the repository, create a branch and make any changes to fix the bug or add add the feature and create a pull request.
+Then fork the repository, create a branch and make any changes to fix the bug or add the feature and create a pull request.
 That's it!
 Thanks!